arthurgassner/time-teller/README.md

 2. Create a virtual environment with `uv venv --system-site-packages`

 > [!IMPORTANT]
+> The `--system-site-packages` gives our virtual environment access to system-wide packages.
-> The `--system-site-packages` flag is necessary because this script relies on the RPi's GPIO, and hence on system-wide packages (such as TODO).
+> This is necessary because this script relies on the RPi's GPIO, and hence on `gpiozero` -- a system-wide package.

 3. Install the necessary libraries with